tanmayjhabito/BetterDisplayGithub/README.md

 ## About

 This branch is to hold the source code for BetterDummy OpenSource Edition.
+This is a usefull tool for developers who need custom display resolutions.